AlexSacMorane/PFDEM_ACS/README.md

 # PFDEM_ACS

-Phase-Field Discrete Element Modelisation with solute generation applied to granular material.
+Phase-Field Discrete Element Modelisation with solute generation applied to two grains.

 ## Simulation presentation
 The goal is to simulate the pressure solution phenomena between two grains.